See How the DASH Diet Reduces Your Stroke Risk

 Avoid high-cholesterol foods.
 By eliminating certain foods from your diet, such as burgers, cheese, ice cream, and other foods high in cholesterol, you can manage your intake of “bad” cholesterol and focus on choosing healthier foods instead.

 Experiment with seasonings.
 Experiment with herbs and spices (like the Spice Blend recipe below) to jazz up your cooking and reduce your sodium intake.
 With the variety of salt-free seasonings in almost every supermarket, you’re sure to find something to please your palate.

 Set reasonable goals.
 Making small, gradual changes is the most effective way to lose weight and keep it off.
-You will be surprised at the impact that losing 5-10 pounds (or just 3-5 percent of your body weight) can have on your overall health.
+Losing just 3-5 percent of your body weight can have a big impact on your overall health.